Criminal Record Check

-A criminal record check will determine if a person has been charged or convicted of a crime.
-There are two ways to check if you have a criminal history:
+A criminal record check determines whether a person has been charged or convicted of a crime.
+There are two ways to check — a name-based check and a fingerprint-based check.
+If a name-based check cannot definitively confirm your identity, or a certified result is required, the submission of fingerprints to the national database becomes mandatory.

-Confirmation: matches the criminal record information declared by the Applicant
+The result matches the criminal record information you declared.

 Criminal record checks are valid as of the date they were conducted.
 Results are provided with the date of completion rather than an expiration date.
 It is up to the requesting organization to determine their own thresholds for how long a check will be considered valid.
 If it has been too long since the completion of your check, the organization may request a renewal.